openvinotoolkit/openvino/src/bindings/c/docs/how_to_wrap_openvino_interfaces_with_c.md

     end
 ```

-According to the ability, all C provided interfaces can be classified to three kinds of methods:
+All C-provided interfaces can be classified into three types of methods:
-- Wrap C++ interface to create object
+- Wrap C++ interface to create an object
-- Wrap C++ interface to operate object
+- Wrap C++ interface to operate an object
-- C implement interfaces
+- Interfaces implemented by C

-## Wrap C++ interface to create object
+## Wrap C++ interface to create an object
 Like the C++ programming create `class` instance, C also need to create related object such as creating `ov::Core`, `ov::Model`, `ov::InferRequest` and so on.
 C wrap this operation directly and save a shared pointer to the object(C++) back to C `struct` object.
 Based on the above wrapping method, example about creating `ov::Core` instance will be introduction for more details to illustrate how to wrap C++ interfaces.

 Thinking about the C++ interface: